 Are you a GST-registered freelancer, contractor or sole trader business?
 If so, these tips about book-keeping, BASs and your responsibilities in regard to the Australian Tax Office (ATO) may be helpful.

 Book-keeping - recording your earnings and expenses in your book-keeping program - doesn't take very long if you keep it up-to-date.
-For my small business, it takes up to half an hour a week or, if I get behind, one or two hours a month to catch up.
-Or, if I get really behind and have to do it all at the end of the quarter, four or five hours to input all the information to the system.
+For my small business, it takes up to half an hour a week or about an hour a month.
+Or, if I get behind and have to do it all at the end of the quarter, three or four hours to input the information to my book-keeping program.

-However, in very busy periods it's often more practical to let your book-keeping slip behind a bit, rather than spend valuable customer-hours on book-keeping; as long as you know you'll have time to catch up on your book-keeping before your BAS is due.
+However, in very busy periods it's often practical to let your book-keeping slip behind rather than spend valuable customer-hours on book-keeping; in the knowledge that you'll have to catch up on your book-keeping before your BAS is due.

 Every year my two busiest periods are May/June, and November/December.
 In early May, everyone starts rushing to get their reports or policy documents or publications edited and proofread or their transcripts finished so they can be invoiced and pay their bills by the end of the financial year.
 In early November, everyone suddenly realises Christmas is on its way and they need to wind up their reports and other documents prior to the new calendar year.
 I don't really try to keep my book-keeping up-to-date in those two quarters because I am flat out working long hours to keep my clients happy and make money.